ulthiel/Champ/Readme.md

 ## Rational Cherednik algebras

-The definitition of rational Cherednik algebras used in Champ is exactly the one by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114).
+The definitition of rational Cherednik algebras used in CHAMP is exactly the one by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114).
 It's best to begin with an example straightaway.

 ```C++
 //Create the rational Cherednik algebra for t and c generic (valued in a